Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 - The tree category exists for historical reasons only, do not bother to annotate trees

 ### Beverages
-- Beverages category is deprecated as well, please use "drinking vessel" where you can specify the contents if visible.
+- Beverages category is deprecated as well, please use "drinking vessel" where you can specify the contents if visible
+- if the liquid content not specifiable, use indefinable
 - cups should be annotated without plates

 ### Birds